franciscovillaescusa/CMD/docs/source/data.rst

 ..
 Warning::

    We note that the units reported in the `CMD paper <https://arxiv.org/abs/2109.10915>`_ (see Table 1) are not correct.
-The :math:`{\rm kpc}` should be :math:`{\rm Mpc}` and the units for the electron density are missing several factors.
+The :math:`{\rm kpc}` should be :math:`{\rm Mpc}`.
+The units for the electron density are missing several factors and the pressure units lacks a :math:`h^2` factor.
 The above table shows the correct units of the 2D maps and 3D grids.

 ..
 Note::